Bio

 Construction Sites

 My father was a general superintendent for general contractors in New York: Bovis, Gotham, Engel Burman.
 His job was holding the whole picture while fifty trades worked their piece.
-I grew up on those job sites.
-Before I understood design theory or information architecture, I understood that a structure either holds or it doesn’t, and the difference is usually in the joints.
+I grew up on those job sites, watching what happened when the steel met the concrete and when the trades had to coordinate at the joints.

 SVA